2007 Swiss Federal Council election

-On December 12, 2007, all seven members of the Federal Council, the government of Switzerland, were elected by the joint chambers of the Federal Assembly for the 2008–2012 term of office.
-Councillors are elected individually by an absolute majority of votes, with the incumbent councillors defending their seats in descending order of seniority.
+On December 12, 2007, all seven members of the Swiss Federal Council stood for re-election before the United Federal Assembly for the 2008–2012 term of office.
+Six were re-elected; Christoph Blocher of the Swiss People's Party (SVP) was not.

-All seven incumbents were running for re-election.
-All were re-elected, with the exception of Christoph Blocher, the councillor from the Swiss People's Party (SVP).
 The Federal Assembly elected Eveline Widmer-Schlumpf in Blocher's place, who accepted her election on the following morning.
-Pascal Couchepin was elected President of the Swiss Confederation for 2008, and Hans-Rudolf Merz, instead of Blocher, was elected Vice President of the Federal Council for 2008.
+Pascal Couchepin was elected President of the Swiss Confederation for 2008, and Hans-Rudolf Merz, instead of Blocher, was elected vice president of the Federal Council for 2008.

-As a result of the non-election of their official candidate Christoph Blocher, the People's Party declared itself an opposition party and excluded its nominal representatives on the Federal Council, Samuel Schmid and Eveline Widmer-Schlumpf, from its parliamentary group.
+As a result of the defeat of their official candidate, Christoph Blocher, the Swiss People's Party declared itself an opposition party and excluded its nominal representatives on the Federal Council, Samuel Schmid and Eveline Widmer-Schlumpf, from its parliamentary group.